57blocks/website-article/README.md

 This is the code repository for our company's articles.
 You can submit your articles here, and they will eventually appear on the company's website.

 ## Features
-- Supports all basic markdown formats
+- Supports all basic markdown formats(reference: [link](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)).
 - The display style of articles on GitHub and official website will be different.
 - Supports some CSS/HTML codes, if you have special needs, you can embed HTML/CSS to achieve more complex display styles (since GitHub does not support by default, you can only preview on the official website).